 I seriously questioned the appropriateness of such a confrontation when one's father is in a both physically & mentally decrepit state.

 Childhood resentments aside, it seems kind of mean.

 Anyway, he died before his fake-convert wife really needed to hire professional assistance, so everyone was relieved.

 And no one misses him in the least.

 That's sad, but it is the most expected result based on the way he lived his life.

 To me, his whole life seemed sad & meaningless (and a bit grumpy).

-Anyway, I'm not a mekubal and never will be, but since learning about the pinteleh Yid and all that, it has been hard for me to accept that this somewhat grouchy indolent blob is from zera Avraham.
+Anyway, I'm not a mekubal and never will be, but since learning about the pinteleh Yid and all that, it has been hard for me to accept that this somewhat grouchy indolent useless & wholly assimilated blob was from zera Avraham.

 The fact that he left absolutely no Jewish continuation, and that the one Jewish child he produced never displayed any connection to Judaism and also died with no Jewish continuation hints something to me.